 Internationally-renowned crime writer Dame Ngaio Marsh is one of Canterbury’s most famous authors.
 She was also a highly respected theatre director with the University of Canterbury Drama Society.
-This page briefly details her life and career and links to library resources and further information.
+This page explores her life and career and links to library resources and further information.

 Born Edith Ngaio Marsh in Fendalton on 23 April 1895, she lived with her family in a rented house on Carlton Mill Road until she was 10.
 Her father, a clerk, built a house (Marton Cottage) at Cashmere which they moved to in 1906.
 This was her home for the rest of her life, although she spent significant periods in England.
 From 1910 Ngaio attended St Margaret’s Girls’ School, referring to it as